kumarbhuv/cal/README.md

 ## Fine Grained Image Classification: A study on effect of causality on prediction
 Implementation of CAL and Testing from the repo raoyongming/CAL The credit for original implementation goes to Yongming Rao.

+Attention mechanism has demonstrated great potential in fine grained visual recognition tasks.
+In this work, we follow Counterfactual Attention Learning (CAL) method for fine grained image classification tasks, which leverages counterfactual causality to learn attention quality and supervises the learning process effectively.
+The study analyzes the impact of the learned visual attention on network prediction through counterfactual intervention and maximizes this effect to improve the attention's effectiveness for fine grained image recognition.
+This method measures the attention quality as well as provides a powerful supervisory signal to guide the learning process.

 ## Datasets
 The instructions to download and install FGVC datasets is given below:-